-How can CAFO member organizations best encourage and enable families globally to effectively care for children with special needs?
-What is working now – and what new strategies are needed?
+Caring for children with special needs can be daunting anywhere, and all the more so in many countries with highly-limited resources and public supports.
+How can CAFO member organizations best encourage and enable families globally to care for their children with special needs?
+What is working now and what new strategies are needed?
 CAFO member organizations are invited to join together in this interactive discussion of the big challenges and promising solutions.